baseloop/baseloop/packages/website/src/common/docs/pages/installation.md

 ## Running the example

-The cli tool should have added the following line to your `package.json` file:
+The cli tool we ran added the following line to your `package.json` file:

 ```
 "scripts": {
+  ...
-  "dev": "baseloop dev --config-client config/webpack/client-dev.js --config-server config/webpack/server-dev.js --server dist/server/index.js"
+  "dev": "baseloop dev --server dist/server/index.js"
 }
 ```

-We can run our example with it:
+We can run our app with it:

 ```
 npm run dev